registerguard/rssonpublish/README.md

 All,

 Please be aware that I have re-written the mechanism that sends automatic tweets for @registerguard and @rgsports.

-The main process will be the same: When an update is published to local news or sports a tweet with the headline and a link will be sent within 2 minutes.
-These tweets will now include the appropriate hashtag (#rgnews or #rgsports).
-If the length of the tweet becomes too long, the headlines will be trimmed and an ellipsis will be appended to the last visible word.
+The main process will be the same: When an update is published to local news or sports a tweet will be sent within 2 minutes.
+These tweets will now include the appropriate hashtag (#rgnews or #rgsports) along with the headline and shortlink.
+If the tweet becomes too long, the headlines will be trimmed and an ellipsis will be appended to the last word.
 Here's an example:

 A long headline like this...
-DA says teenager killed in Coos County wreck may have been racing another car before crashing into OSP trooper ...is too long with hashtag and shortlink so it is trimmed and tweeted out as:
+	DA says teenager killed in Coos County wreck may have been racing another car before crashing into OSP trooper ...is too long with hashtag and shortlink so it is trimmed and tweeted out as...
-DA says teenager killed in Coos County wreck may have been racing another car before crashing into OSP… #rgnews http://rgne.ws/2jVg6Zz
+	DA says teenager killed in Coos County wreck may have been racing another car before crashing into OSP… http://rgne.ws/2jVg6Zz #rgnews

 As always, if you see anything odd please let me know immediately.